-Names of Committee Members Designation Dato' Sri Khazali bin Haji Ahmad Chairman (Senior Independent Non-Executive Director) (Re-designated as Senior Independent Non-Executive Director on 4 July 2022) Sobri bin Abu Member (Independent Non-Executive Director) Anuar bin Abd Rahman Member
+Names of Committee Members Designation Dato' Sri Khazali bin Haji Ahmad Chairman (Senior Independent Non-Executive Director) Sobri bin Abu Member (Independent Non-Executive Director) Anuar bin Abd Rahman Member (Independent Non-Executive Director)

-The Remuneration Committee met once during the financial year 2022.
+The Remuneration Committee met once during the financial year 2023.
 In accordance with its Terms of Reference, the Remuneration Committee reviewed the remuneration packages of the Executive Directors in accordance with their performance, contribution and level of responsibilities undertaken for the Board and benchmarked against other companies with similar industries to ensure the Company's remuneration packages remain competitive to attract and retain high calibre executives to run the Company successfully.
 Directors do not participate in deliberations and decisions on their own remuneration.